cassiehilbig/MrWorldWideBot/README.md

 # Bot starter kit

-Use this repository to start building a bot.
+Use this repository to start building a bot based on Google App Engine.

 ## Prerequisites (Mac)